Minnesota DMV Motorcycle Test

 Pass the Minnesota Motorcycle Permit test the first time with FREE Minnesota DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-16. The best way to be seen by other drivers is to
+1. The best way to carry cargo on a motorcycle is to

 Grade